It is predicted that yields from ‘rain-fed’ agriculture will drop by 50% by 2020 – deepening the food and water crises we already face.

 In Malawi, for example, Trócaire works with CADECOM (Catholic Development Commission in Malawi) and the newly established NGO CISONEC to ensure that development of a National Climate Change Policy in Malawi includes issues of climate justice.
 We have also supported partners such as CADECOM to participate in climate change policy workshops at the international meetings of the United Nations Convention on Climate Change (UNFCCC).

-This law should that ensure Ireland reduces its carbon footprint and becomes part of the solution to the climate crisis.
+It will require significant amendments before being passed into law to make it the strong Bill we need.
+This law should ensure Ireland reduces its carbon footprint and becomes part of the solution to the climate crisis.
+And so our campaigning and lobbying work will continue.

 - Visit the Up to Us section of our website to find out what you can do to live more sustainably